Specy/rooc/README.md

 ## Solvers
 Currently in ROOC you can solve any linear models which can be:
-- MILP
-- Integer or binary only
+- MILP (Real, integer, and binary variables)
-- Binary only
 - Real only

 # Modeling Example